Last Updated January 5, 2022

 Gainsight is responsible for the processing of personal information it receives under the Privacy Shield Frameworks and subsequently transfers to a third party acting as an agent on its behalf.
 We comply with the Privacy Shield Principles for all onward transfers of personal information from participating European Union countries and Switzerland, including the onward transfer liability provisions.

 Access: Pursuant to the Privacy Shield Frameworks, EU and Swiss individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
 Upon request, we will provide you with access to the personal information that we hold about you.
 You may also correct, amend, or delete the personal information we hold about you.
 An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data transferred to the United States under Privacy Shield, should direct their query to email@example.com.
 If requested to remove data, we will respond within a reasonable timeframe.

-Dispute Resolution: Gainsight has further committed to refer unresolved complaints under the EU-US and Swiss-US Privacy Shield Principles to the BBB EU Privacy Shield, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you don’t receive timely acknowledgment of a complaint you have submitted, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information.
+Dispute Resolution: Gainsight has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/

 The services of BBB EU Privacy Shield are provided at no expense to you.